steff880/MS3-MyRecipeBook/README.md

     - Recipe Category
     - Recipe Name
     - Created by
-    - A button to view full recipe
+    - A button to view the full recipe

 ![RecipeCards](assets/img-readme/recipe-cards.png)